fabrica-datos-laborales/fdl-data/docs/03-wdi.md

 # World Bank

+The primary collection of development indicators of the World Bank is the World Development Indicators (WDI).
+In this database, we collect indicators for Economic Relationships and Employment like vulnerable employment and income share, among others.
+These are available for 246 countries and between 1968 and 2019.
-Some variables like employment share in different economic sectors, labour productivity and hourly labour productivity are from World Indicators of Skills for Employment (WISE) database.
-WISE was built with data from other well-known databases such as OECD and Eurostat to offer more statistical tools on skill development for different countries and in series of years from 1990 to the present.**CAMBIAR*
+Also, we included variables from World Indicators of Skills for Employment (WISE) database.
+WISE was built with data from other well-known databases such as OECD and Eurostat to offer more statistical tools on skill development for different countries and in series of years.
+These variables are income inequality GINI, trade openess, total population and percentage of population that is female.They are available for 229 countries and between 2003 and 2014.
+In the following table, all indicators in our database are listed:

 <table class="table" style="font-size: 10px; margin-left: auto; margin-right: auto;">
  <thead>